KristofferTroncoso/ThemeSong/CONTRIBUTING.md

   - There is some room for more "clones" and other creative ideas but for the most part, the existing themes will need maintenance
 - Website [currently off limits]
 - Etcetera / Art / Drawings / Images / Non-Code stuff:
-  - Feel free to explore GitHub Discussions or GitHub Issues
+  - Feel free to explore GitHub Discussions
   - People can submit designs and other artwork if they want

-Check GitHub Issues, Discussions, or Projects for updated ideas to work on.
+Check GitHub Discussions for updates.

 # Project Overview: